MeanderingProgrammer/render-markdown.nvim/README.md

 - Functions entirely inside of Neovim with no external windows
 - Changes between `rendered` view in normal mode and raw view in all other modes
+- Supports rendering `markdown` injected into other file types
 - Highlights headings with different groups depending on level and replaces `#`
 - Highlights code blocks to better stand out
 - Replaces whichever style bullet point is being used with provided character
+- Replaces block quote leading `>` with provided character
 - Updates table borders with better border characters, does NOT automatically align
 - Basic support for `LaTeX` if `pylatexenc` is installed on system